 References: Both theses and projects should include a bibliography or list of literature cited, consisting of references to original literature relevant to the area of inquiry.
 A bibliography must include, but is not limited to, all works cited in the text.
-Students should follow the approved departmental style manual for the format of the Bibliography, Works Cited or Reference List.
+Students should follow the approved departmental style manual for the format of the Bibliography, Works Cited or Reference List (see the Style Guide section for a list of approved departmental style manuals).
 Page numbers are continuous with the text.
+Each entry in the bibliography is single spaced with a double space between entries.
+Note: This may contradict a department's style guide or manual; students must follow the SSU Master's Thesis and Project Formatting Guidelines in this matter.